pimlie/nuxt-lambda/README.md

 Eg just parsing/loading the `consola` dependency takes up to 10ms.
 Do we really need fancy logging in a lambda?
 Plain console should be good enough too, so we replace all `consola.<log-fn>` statements to `console.<log-fn>`.

 > This of course could break your code if you use non-standard log functions.
 Eg we have to set `render.ssrLog: false` because otherwise Nuxt.js will try to add a consola reporter

-## Options

-You can add a `lambda` section in your nuxt.config with the following properties

-- `name` (default: _nuxt_)

-The name of your lambda, ie the zip will be named `<name>.zip`.
-Dont change this for now if you want to run the test-lambda command

-- `handler` (default: _connect_)

-Either `full`, `connect` or `minimal`.
-See [available handlers](#available-handlers)

-- `buildDir` (default: _.lambda_)

-The name of the folder where the intermediates for the lambda build are saved (dont use nuxt's buildDir, config is created before nuxt build which removes the nuxt builddir).
-If relative then relative to _rootDir_

-- `distDir` (default: _dist_)

-The name of the folder where the zipped lambda will be saved.
-If relative then relative to _rootDir_

-- `spa` (default: _false_)

-This is intended to be an override when you are using universal mode but have some single pages running as SPA.
-In essence it will _not_ optimize the lambda by removing SPA-only features

-- `webpack` (default: _null_)

-Any additional webpack config that is needed for your lambda build.
-At the moment it doesnt make really sense to touch this

 ## TODO